liamw1/oxibooru/docs/CONVERSION.md

 1. **Passwords**

     Password hashing is done a bit differently in Oxibooru, so this unfortunately means that passwords can't be migrated over at the moment.
-Passwords can be reset individually via the admin cli or can be reset via reset requests if SMTP information is provided in the `config.toml`.
+Passwords can be reset individually via the admin CLI or can be reset via reset requests if SMTP information is provided in the `config.toml`.

 2. **Some image formats**